CLCStriders/striders/pages/about.md

 ---
 layout : default
 title : About
+permalink: /about
+description: About the Cheltenham Ladies College Striders Running Club

 ---

 Welcome to the CLC Striders website, we are a friendly competitive running club, based at the